How to Setup Google Nest WiFi – Step by Step

 How to Setup Google Nest WiFi

-10. Once you’ve scanned the QR code, a prompt should appear asking if you’d like to connect to the Nest Wi-Fi network; tap “Join.”
+9. Once you’ve scanned the QR code, a prompt should appear asking if you want to connect to the Nest Wi-Fi network; tap “Join.”

 NOTE:

 The Google Home App provides very specific error messages when the setup cannot be successfully completed.
 For instance, if your LAN cable isn’t properly plugged in, the app will prompt you to check its connection.
-I’ve installed Google Nest WiFi several times in the past, and I encountered a particular issue twice, up until today.
-I resolved the problem by contacting my internet service provider (ISP).
-In this scenario, even if you follow all the steps correctly, your modem may not allow Google Nest Wi-Fi to connect to the internet.
-Repeatedly resetting your modem or router will not resolve the issue.
-Instead, contact your ISP and request them to “Reprovision Your IP Address.”
-Most ISPs provide dialing instructions, so you won’t even need to speak to a representative for this process.
-Tap “Join” once more when you get your IP address reprovisioned.
+If you follow all the steps correctly but your modem does not allow Google Nest WiFi to connect to the internet, contact your ISP and request them to “Reprovision Your IP Address.”
+This may be necessary to ensure your Nest WiFi can connect to the internet properly.

 How Do You Set Up a Nest Wi-Fi Hub?